About Art House America

 A Little About Me:

-I'm a freelance writer and editor, a drummer’s wife, and caretaker of two cats.
+I'm the General Editor of Kalos Press, a freelance writer and editor, a drummer’s wife, and caretaker of two cats.
 I find great joy in family and friends, my church, liturgy, coffee shops, used bookstores, mountains, live music, art museums, a cup of tea, a shot of whiskey, birdwatching, and long walks on my favorite wooded trails.
 My writing can be found on the Art House America Blog, Comment Magazine, The Curator, Wunderkammer Magazine, and my personal blog, Dreams of Genevieve.